sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/shrIharShadevaH/priyadarshikA.md

 (*Enter* ARANYIKA ).

  ARANYIKÁ.—(*With tears and dejection, to herself*).
 ThatI, who was born in that sort of (so high a) race in thatway and who lived commanding others, should nowdo the bidding of others!
 So it must be said thatthere is nothing difficult for fate to bring about.
 Or ratherit is my fault, since knowing this I did not destroy my-self.
 So what shall I do now!
-[Or](# "The passage may also be interpreted as-Or why?A HAI..thing I have thought of now (viz. committing suicide).........I willdo as I said (i..e. kill myself).
+Or[^280].........I willdo as I said (i..e. kill myself).
 But this does not appear to beintended.
 See notes.") it is now difficult for

+[^280]: "The passage may also be interpreted as-Or why?A HAI..thing I have thought of now (viz. committing suicide